rdrgmnzs/pulp_centos_errata_import/README.md

 It relies on preformatted information since parsing email is the road to madness...

-To run this script on CentOS you need
+To run this script on CentOS you need:
  - pulp-admin-client
  - pulp-rpm-admin-extensions
  - perl-Switch, perl-XML-Simple